kstenerud/concise-encoding/cbe-specification.md

 Represents the absence of data.
 Some languages implement this as the NULL value.

-Use this with care, as some languages may have restrictions on how it may be used in data structures.
+Use `empty` with care, as some languages may have restrictions on how it may be used in data structures.

 Example: